valterm/openvpn-client/README.md

 ## Usage

-This following capabilities and devices are needed for the container to work:
+The following capabilities and devices are needed for the container to work:

 ### Capabilities